doctrine-extensions/DoctrineExtensions/doc/symfony4.md

 ## Symfony 4 application

-First of all, we will need a symfony4 startup application, let's say [symfony-standard edition with composer](https://symfony.com/doc/current/best_practices/creating-the-project.html)
+First of all, we will need a symfony 4 startup application, let's say [symfony-standard edition with composer](https://symfony.com/doc/current/best_practices/creating-the-project.html)

 - `composer create-project symfony/skeleton [project name]`

 Now let's add the **gedmo/doctrine-extensions**

-You can find the doctrine-extensions on packagist: https://packagist.org/packages/gedmo/doctrine-extensions
+You can find the doctrine-extensions project on packagist: https://packagist.org/packages/gedmo/doctrine-extensions

 To add it to your project:
 - `composer require gedmo/doctrine-extensions`